|

 Giovanni was born in 1432 and entered the service of the Church after a

 somewhat licentious youth.
-In 1467 he became Bishop and in 1484 the successor to
+In 1467 he became Bishop and in 1484 the

-Sixtus IV.
-Great insecurity reigned at Rome during his rule, largely owing to
+successor to Sixtus IV.
+Great insecurity reigned at Rome during his

-weakness on his part in dealing with transgressors.
-In 1484 he issued his much
+transgressors.
+In 1484 he issued his much abused Bull against

-abused Bull against witchcraft.
-Constantly confronted with financial
+witchcraft.
+Constantly confronted with financial difficulties he

-difficulties he resorted to the objectionable habit of creating new offices and
+resorted to the objectionable habit of creating new offices and

 granting them to the highest bidders.
-A great number of Papal Bulls were sold
+A great number of Papal Bulls

-latter must be placed the permission granted to the Norwegians to celebrate Mass
+forgeries: among these latter must be placed the permission granted to

 |